Keramuddin Keram

 Keramuddin Keram (born 1 January 1962) is an Afghan politician who served as Governor of Panjshir Province from 21 April 2010 until 2 November 2013.
 Keram served as the President of the Afghanistan Football Federation from 2004 until 2019, when he was banned from football for life by FIFA after being accused of sexual abuse by several players from the Afghanistan women's national football team.
-Keram is currently at large despite an indictment and arrest warrant being issued against him.
+Despite an indictment and arrest warrant being issued against him, Keram is not only remain at large, but he also pledged allegiance to the Taliban after their takeover of Afghanistan in 2021.

 Sexual assault allegations

-In 2018, an investigation was launched when several players of Afghanistan women's national football team has alleged that Karim sexually assaulted, threatened and physically attacked them.
+In 2018, an investigation was launched when several players of Afghanistan women's national football team alleged that Karim had sexually assaulted, threatened and physically attacked them.

 On June 8, 2019, FIFA barred Keram, who was president of Afghanistan's soccer association, from the sport for life after reports that he had threatened and sexually assaulted players.
 He was also fined about USD $1 million.
 Following this, a warrant was issued for his arrest.